Gissio/radpro/docs/comm.md

 * Stop bits: 1
 * Flow control: None

-The employed communications protocol is ASCII-based and follows a request-response model.
+The communications protocol is ASCII-based and follows a request-response model.

 `\n` represents the newline character.